 - P1 - P2: Team 1 win and Team 2 win (mostly relevant in single sports).

-Let's say that during the run-up to a football match, one sportsbook offers the market '2.5 Over' (total more than 2.5 goals) with a factor of 2.11, and the other offers a bet on the opposite market 'Total less than' 2.5 (total less than 2.5 heads) with a factor of 2.07.
-This is the case when, with any number of goals in a match (TB 2.5 or TM 2.5), the player who bet on both outcomes will remain profitable.
+Let's say that during the run-up to a soccer game, one sportsbook offers the market '2.5 Over' (total more than 2.5 goals) with a factor of 2.11 (+111), and another offers a bet on the opposite market 'Total under 2.5 (total less than 2.5 goals) with a factor of 2.07 (+107).
+This is the case when, with any number of goals in a match (TO 2.5 or TU 2.5), the player who bet on both outcomes will remain profitable.

 When "forking" gained momentum, people manually searched for the difference in odds, counting the amounts for bets on a simple calculator.
 Today you can find a fork both independently and with the help of different applications.
 You can understand if the fork is present or not using a formula.

-In - fork value should be less than 1
+- In - The value of the fork should be less than 1

-If the value is B less than one (B1), then we have a betting fork in front of us.
+If the value of In is less than one, then we have a betting fork on our hands!

 As an example, let us consider the odds on a tennis event for the presence of a sportsbook's fork.
-Let's say for Djokovic's victory against Nadal a 2.43 odds are offered.
-Another sportsbook estimates Nadal's success rate at 1.84.
+Let's say for Djokovic's victory against Nadal odds of 2.43 (+143) are offered.
+Another sportsbook estimates Nadal's success rate at 1.84 (-119).
 We put the values into the formula: